grapeot/blog/content/yage-hobby-nb-en.md

 Tags: English, Reflection
 Slug: yage-hobby-nb-en
 Translation: yage-hobby-nb.html
+Summary: The superpower behind complex hobby projects: comfort with complex systems.
+PhD and professional training built tolerance for multi-factor problems, enabling effective debugging and iteration where others feel frustrated.
 ---

 Many people have wondered why I have so much enthusiasm and time to engage in so many complex hobby projects and delve deeply into them.